EthereumAIFoundation/explorer/web3j-app/docs/source/infura.rst

-The web3j infura module provides an Infura HTTP client (`InfuraHttpService <https://github.com/web3j/web3j/blob/master/infura/src/main/java/org/web3j/protocol/infura/InfuraHttpService.java>`_) which provides support for the Infura specific *Infura-Ethereum-Preferred-Client* header.
-This allows you to specify whether you want a Geth or Parity client to respond to your request.
+The web3j infura module provides an Infura HTTP client (`InfuraHttpService <https://github.com/web3j/web3j/blob/master/infura/src/main/java/org/web3j/protocol/infura/InfuraHttpService.java>`_) which provides support for the Infura specific *Infura-EthereumAI-Preferred-Client* header.
+This allows you to specify whether you want a Geai or Parity client to respond to your request.
 You can create the client just like the regular HTTPClient::

    Web3j web3 = Web3j.build(new HttpService("https://rinkeby.infura.io/<your-token>"));